 The Court established three management areas overlying the Santa Maria Groundwater Basin.
-The NMMA lies between the Northern Cities Management Area to the north and the Santa Maria Valley Management Area to the south.
+The NMMA lies between the Northern Cities Management Area to the north and the Santa Maria Valley Management Area (SMVMA) to the south.
 The NMMA Technical Group (TG) is one of three management areas committees formed to administer the relevant provisions of the Stipulation.
 The TG is the committee for the NMMA.
 Phillips 66, Golden State Water Company, Nipomo Community Services District, and Woodlands Mutual Water Company are responsible for appointing the members of the committee, and along with an agricultural overlying landowner, who is also a Stipulating Party, are responsible for the preparation of this Annual Report.
-The goal of each management area is to promote monitoring and management practices so that present and future water demands are satisfied without causing long-term damage to the underlying groundwater resource.
+The goal of each committee is to promote monitoring and management practices in their respective management areas so that present and future water demands are satisfied without causing long-term damage to the underlying groundwater resource.

-The TG, charged with developing the technical bases for sustainable management of the surface and groundwater supplies, prepared this 6th Annual Report - Calendar Year 2013.
-The TG collected and compiled data and reports from numerous sources including the NMMA Monitoring Parties, the Counties of San Luis Obispo and Santa Barbara, the California Departments of Forestry, Water Resources, and Public Health, the State Water Resources Control Board, the U. S. Geological Survey, and the Engineers for the Northern Cities and Santa Maria Valley Management Areas.
-The TG previously developed, updates, and maintains an electronic database to aid in the evaluation of the long-term sustainability of the NMMA portion of the Santa Maria Groundwater Basin.
+The TG, charged with developing the technical bases for sustainable management of the surface and groundwater supplies, prepared this 7th Annual Report - Calendar year 2014.
+The TG collected and compiled data and reports from numerous sources including the NMMA Monitoring Parties, the Counties of San Luis Obispo and Santa Barbara, the California Departments of Forestry, Water Resources, and Public Health, the State Water Resources Control Board, the U. S. Geological Survey, and the Engineers for the Northern Cities and SMVMAs.
+The TG previously developed, and continues to update, and maintain an electronic database to aid in the evaluation of the long-term sustainability of the NMMA portion of the Santa Maria Groundwater Basin.
 The TG reviewed these data and reports and concluded that the development of additional data and evaluations will be on-going to aid the understanding of the hydrogeologic conditions of the NMMA and to make comprehensive recommendations for the long-term management of the NMMA.